How To File A Case Under The Payment Of Gratuity Act?

 Employers must ensure that at least 50% of an employee’s salary is classified as basic pay, impacting gratuity calculations.

-The tax-exempt limit for gratuity payments has been raised from ₹20 lakh to ₹25 lakh, effective January 1, 2024.
+The government has raised the tax-exempt limit for gratuity payments from ₹20 lakh to ₹25 lakh, effective January 1, 2024.

 Employees are eligible for gratuity after five years of service, with exceptions for death or disability.